-Table 3: Clustering of cities
+TABLE 3 Clustering of cities

 Average distance from cities in the region (miles)

 - Northeast 315.8

-- Rest of the U.S.
+- Rest of the U.S. 1057.4

 Average distance from the closest city in the region (miles)

 - Northeast 50.2

 - Rest of the U.S. 142.7

-The first two numbers in this table correspond to the unweighted average of pairwise distances between cities forming by 1860 in the Northeast and in the rest of the United States, respectively.
+Notes: The first two numbers in this table correspond to the unweighted average of pairwise distances between cities forming by 1860 in the Northeast and in the rest of the U.S., respectively.
 The last two numbers correspond to the unweighted average of a city's distance from the closest city forming by 1860 in the Northeast and in the rest of the U.S., respectively.
 Source: U.S. census.

-is unable to replicate the disproportionate emergence of cities near trading routes.
-These results together motivate the choice of a theoretical framework in which incentives to trade, and not other forces, attract people to locations with good trading opportunities.
+of a theoretical framework in which incentives to trade, and not other forces, attract people to locations with good trading opportunities.

-Fact 4: Cities clustered more in the Northeast
+Fact 4: cities clustered more in the Northeast

 Besides cities' locations relative to trading routes, cities' locations relative to each other might also be of interest.
-A quick glance at Figure 16 (Appendix E) suggests that cities tended to form relatively far from other cities, but this was less true in the Northeast.
-To check if this was indeed the case, I calculate two statistics measuring the clustering of cities in these two regions: cities' average distance from other cities in the region, and cities' average distance from their closest neighbor.
+A quick glance at Figure 16 (Supplementary Material, Appendix E) suggests that cities tended to form relatively far from other cities, but this was less true in the Northeast.
+To check if this was indeed the case, I calculate two statistics measuring the clustering of cities in these two regions: cities' average distance from other cities in the region and cities' average distance from their closest neighbour.

 Both statistics confirm the prediction that city location patterns exhibited more clustering in the Northeast than outside the Northeast, as can be seen from Table 3.
 Needless to say, these results could be driven by the fact that the Northeast was both denser and substantially smaller in its land area.
 To address this concern, I can split the rest of the country into smaller units and re-compute measures of clustering for these units.
-With the classification of locations into regions used earlier in this section (Northeast, South and Midwest), for instance, I find that cities' average distance from their closest neighbor was 166.4 miles in the South and 136.7 in the Midwest.
+With the classification of locations into regions used earlier in this section (Northeast, South, and Midwest), for instance, I find that cities' average distance from their closest neighbour was 166.4 miles in the South and 136.7 in the Midwest.
 Both are substantially larger than the corresponding number in the Northeast (50.2), and very close to the number obtained for the entire area outside the Northeast (142.7).
 While each of the South and the Midwest is still somewhat larger than the Northeast, the fact that the results barely change relative to Table 3 suggests that the higher measured clustering in the Northeast is not a mechanical consequence of this region being relatively small.13